 Unwrapping Creative Thoughts

-Children are not graded in Real School for doing anything wrong.
+Children are not graded in The Real School Of Montessori for doing anything wrong.
 In Fact, every mistake is a stepping stone towards being more creative in thoughts and actions.
 We thrive to make a classroom where children are not afraid to make mistakes.
 Because if children are not prepared to be wrong, they will never create anything original!

 Making mistakes creates a path for learning.
 When a student is exploring and taking risks, here are the moments that are ripe with learning opportunities because what he has learned through this journey of failing and trying is something that will stick with him forever.